HomeMy WebLinkAbout2023-01-17 Planning Board Minutes (Final)The Town of Danby

 Supervisor); Pamela Goddard; Tomo Shibata; Warren Cross;

-Jamie Sorren no; Carol Bushberg
+Jamie Sorrentino; Carol Bushberg

-This mee ng was conducted in person with virtual access on the Zoom pla orm.
+This meeting was conducted in person with virtual access on the Zoom platform.

-1. CALL TO ORDER/AGENDA REVIEW
+1. CALLTO ORDER/AGENDA REVIEW

 introduced themselves.